xrcouture/interoperability/APIdocs.md

 ### Access and authentication
   All API request is sent over HTTPS and accessed from https://api.model.metadrip.xrcouture.com

   The API access is restricted and it needs an API key to access it.
-You can generate a key [here](https://docs.xrcouture.com)
+You can [contact us](mailto:rakesh@xrcouture.com) for an API key

 ### Format
   The API request should be in below format